Anna Matyushkina: Biography

 Anna was the eldest sister of Matvey Alekseevich Gagarin and granddaughter of Prince Matvey Petrovich Gagarin on her father's side, and on her mother's, she was a granddaughter of Peter Shafirov, who served under Peter the Great as Vice-Chancellor.
 She had two other sisters who were Maids of Honour to Grand Duchess Catherine Alekseevna.
 In 1746, one of her sisters died from fever, and Elizabeth I called for Anna from Moscow to take her sister's place.
 Her remaining sister, Daria Alekseevna, married the fiancée of their deceased sister Prince Alexander Mikhailovich Golitsyn.

 At the end of 1748, Anna was with Catherine, Pytor, and Empress Elizabeth who was visiting Alexei Razumovsky in the village of Gostilitsy where he had purpose built a palace in order to house the Imperial family when they came to visit.
-About six o'clock in morning the foundation began to collapse, there had been several loud cracks heard over night, by morning sentrys observed large stone slabs falling out from under the house and the house began to sink.
+About six o'clock in morning the foundation began to collapse, there had been several loud cracks heard over night, by morning sentries observed large stone slabs falling out from under the house and the house began to sink.
 Among the seriously wounded from this incident was Princess Gagarina.
-In her attempt to escape the house, she had passed though the small kitchen attached to her bedroom where a stove collapsed, killing three footmen who slept nearby and broke the divider, pushing Gagarina onto the bed where seveal bricks fell on her head, seriously wounding her and the maid who had tried to escape with her.
+In her attempt to escape the house, she had passed though the small kitchen attached to her bedroom where a stove collapsed, killing three footmen who slept nearby and broke the divider, pushing Gagarina onto the bed where several bricks fell on her head, seriously wounding her and the maid who had tried to escape with her.

 In her memoirs, Catherine the Great mentioned Anna's benevolence more than once, who of all her maids of honour, she describes as the most devoted to her, and this was shown in her practice.
 She first acted as messenger in a romance between the Grand Duchess and Zakhar Chernyshev, when she realised what was growing between the few, she scolded Catherine for putting her in such danger, and refused to dispatch the love letters anymore.
 As seen by the tone of her writhng, the Grand Duchess took no offense to this, and even describes Princess Gagarina as 'hating' Saltykov, a favourite of the Empress and experiencing grief when Gagarina had to leave court when she eventually married.

 Gagarina was not well liked my Elizabeth I, who in response of Gagarina's liking of Ivan Shuvalov, a favourite of the empress, often reprimanded her outfits and formally forbid her from wearing certain fashionable dresses.
 Wanting to alienate Gagarina from the court, the empress assisted her in arranging the marriage between herself and Matyushkin.
 She persuaded the prince's mother, who didn't want her son to marry the princess who was 38, and considered ugly.
 The arrangement was helped by the fact that Anna was heir to her childless brother's fortune.
 They were married 6 November 1754, not long after the birth of the future Paul I of Russia.